dear-lizhihua/volksbright-docs-node/doc/api/worker_threads/worker_resource_limits.md

   * `codeRangeSizeMb` {number}
   * `stackSizeMb` {number}

-Provides the set of JS engine resource constraints for this Worker thread.
+Provides the set of JS engine resource constraints inside this Worker thread.
 If the `resourceLimits` option was passed to the [`Worker`][] constructor, this matches its values.

-If the worker has stopped, the return value is an empty object.
+If this is used in the main thread, its value is an empty object.